Revisiting C

 The .s files contain assembly code which is a (somewhat) human-readable description of the logic that needs to actually run on the processor and can be assembled.

-Note: assembly code is architecture-specific.
+Assembly code is architecture-specific.
 This is x86-64 assembly code.
-If we were on ARM or RISC-V or something else, it would look different.
+If we were on ARM or RISC-V or something else, it would look very different.

 Compiling C